 With that said, I do not think ALL of their updated play kits are worth it.

-Here are my current thoughts on the updated Lovevery playkits:
+Current thoughts on the updated Lovevery playkits:

 The Babbler Play Kit for months 13, 14, 15 – I think this play kit is still 100% worth it.
 This has some of my daughter's favorite items and the updates are things I think she'd love just as much.
 Moreover, the updates include items I KNOW she would get long term use out of.